 Whether you're designing a room from the ground up or giving an existing room a well-deserved refresh, color is one of the most important factors.
 Enter, wall paint—the easiest option for updating a space.
 But, can you add it to a floor?
 Sure!
 One of the most unexpected design applications is painting a floor.
 From stained wood to carefully painted stencils, the process can add pop to an otherwise drab space.
 A painted floor can also be a more cost-effective alternative to a rug and provide you the durability that can last the lifetime of your home.Continue to 2 of 10 below.

 02 of 10

-Sometimes when you don't have much room to spare, the right colors can make all the difference.
-In this attic space, the low ceiling and angled shape of the room can leave things feeling more than a bit cramped.
-In fact, it is for precisely these reasons that painting the walls is likely not the best answer for this space.
-By using an energizing shade of blue on the floors, however, the room takes on a new sense of life.Continue to 3 of 10 below.
+Sometimes, when a room is small, the right color added to a floor can make all the difference.
+In an attic bedroom, low ceilings and an angled roof pitch make things feel even more cramped.
+For this reason, painting the walls is likely not the best answer for the space.
+But, by using an energizing shade of blue on the floors, the room actually appears bigger and takes on a new sense of life.Continue to 3 of 10 below.

 03 of 10

 Branded markings on a hardwood floor have an undeniably vintage look to them.
 It conjures up an industrial feel that adds a whole other dimension to a room.
 In fact, the only thing better than etched branding on your floor is not having to burn it on to get the effect.
 Here, homeowners trade fire and iron for paint and stencils to create a wonderfully eye-catching effect.
 The painters even used different shades of black, allowing some of the brandings to feel weathered and faded.Continue to 4 of 10 below.